godotengine/godot-docs/classes/class_skeleton3d.rst

 **NOTIFICATION_UPDATE_SKELETON** = ``50``

 Notification received when this skeleton's pose needs to be updated.

-This notification is received *before* the related :ref:`pose_updated<class_Skeleton3D_signal_pose_updated>` signal.
+In that case, this is called only once per frame in a deferred process.

 .. rst-class:: classref-section-separator